ascot4fusion/ascot5/doc/running.rst

       python3 -m venv --system-site-packages ascotenv
       source ascotenv/bin/activate

-   or Conda (preferred)
+   or Conda

-   Edit ``ascot5/a5py/ascot5.yaml`` file

    .. code-block:: bash

-      conda create --file ascot5/a5py/requirements.txt --name ascotenv
+      conda create --name ascotenv
       conda activate ascotenv

-   Whichever was chosen, the python package can be installed with
+5. Install ``a5py`` Python package needed for input generation and post-processing.

    .. code-block:: bash

-      pip install -e ascot5/a5py
+      pip install -e ascot5

-5. Set environment variables.

-   Note the directory where ``libascot.so`` is located as it needs to be added to ``LD_LIBRARY_PATH``:
+   For developers, the extra packages required for generating the documentation are installed with

    .. code-block:: bash

-      cd ascot5
-      echo $PWD
+      pip install -e ascot5[doc]

+   In addition Doxygen is needed.

-   Edit your `.bashrc` and/or `.bash_profile`
+6. (Optional) Edit your `.bashrc` and/or `.bash_profile`

    .. code-block:: bash